Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

 We offer many tooth replacement options like Implants, Crowns, and Dentures.

-Most of us learned how to brush our teeth in early childhood, probably by the time we started kindergarten.
+Most of us learned how you should brush teeth in early childhood, probably by the time we started kindergarten.
 But have you updated your brushing technique since then?
+If not, our Hudsonville, MI, dentists suggest you need to do so.

 Taking care of your oral health is a life skill that should grow along with you, just like other hygiene habits.
-Take bathing, for example: as a child, you probably cleaned up with a bubble bath, but as an adult, life calls for a daily shower.
-Likewise, how you brushed your teeth at age five shouldn’t be how you brush your teeth at age 35.
+How you brushed your teeth at age 5 shouldn’t be how you brush your teeth at age 35.

-The first thing you should know is that the American Dental Association’s (ADA) official recommendation is that you brush your teeth twice a day.
-Most people choose to brush first thing in the morning and right before bed so they don’t forget.
+The general rule and the American Dental Association’s (ADA) official recommendation is that you brush your teeth at least twice a day.
+Most people choose to brush first thing in the morning and right before bed, so they don’t forget.
+It’s also a nice way to ensure your mouth is clean both when you start your day and when you go to sleep.

-Each time you brush your teeth, you should brush for two whole minutes.
-According to a 2009 study, most Americans only brush for 45 seconds.
-The study also found that brushing for two minutes removed 26% more plaque than just brushing for 45 seconds.
-If you’re not sure how long you’re brushing for, set a timer to make sure you get a full two minutes.
+Each time you brush your teeth, you should brush for 2 whole minutes.
+On average, most Americans only brush for 45 seconds which is not enough.
+Brushing for 2 minutes actually removes 26% more dental plaque than just brushing for 45 seconds.
+If you’re not sure how long you’re brushing for, set a timer or use a toothbrush with a built-in one to make sure you get a full 2 minutes.

-As far as your actual brushing technique, the ADA recommends that you hold your toothbrush at a 45-degree angle to your gums.
-Brush all of the surfaces of your teeth with gentle, tooth-wide strokes.
-Remember to brush your tongue as well.
+As far as your actual brushing technique, the ADA and our dentists recommend that you hold your toothbrush at a 45-degree angle to your gums.
+Brush all the surfaces of your teeth with gentle, tooth-wide strokes.
+Remember to also brush your tongue as part of your oral hygiene routine.

 If you’re trying to choose between an electric or traditional toothbrush, there is no right answer.
-Choose the type of brush that works best for you.
-If you’re worried about brushing for two minutes, for example, then an electric toothbrush that has a built-in timer may be the best option.
-Whichever toothbrush you choose, make sure to change brushes or brush heads every three to four months to ensure a thorough clean.
+There are many different types of toothbrushes, so select what works best for you.
+If you’re worried about brushing for 2 minutes, for example, then an electric toothbrush that has a built-in timer may be the best option.

 Brushing your teeth regularly is essential for good oral health, but it isn’t the only tool in your arsenal.
 You’ll need to incorporate these additional practices to ensure a healthy smile:

-Our Hudsonville, MI, preventative dentists can help you practice good oral hygiene and protect your smile.
+Our dentists in Hudsonville, MI, can help you practice good oral hygiene and protect your smile.
 To schedule your next teeth cleaning, call Hudsonville Dental at (616) 209-4024, or contact us online to request an appointment.